Spider-Bitch (Ashley Barton): Old Man Quill

 In Old Man Quill, after returning to the Wastelands to find seven years to have passed (since Old Man Logan), and Emperor Doom to have taken over her lands while she was fighting the Inheritors and travelling the multiverse, Spider-Bitch is captured by his forces and made to regularly fight in gladiatorial combat in Rice–Eccles Stadium over the following months, with Doom appointing Taskmaster in her stead.
 After coming across a stranded elderly Peter Quill alongside her in the arena (who is hallucinating the deceased Guardians of the Galaxy talking to him and Rocket Raccoon flirting with her), Spider-Bitch is surprised to learn she will not be facing her usual opponents in combat, but a mind-controlled Fin Fang Foom.
-After witnessing Spider-Bitch push a prisoner dressed like Captain America into a guard in order to steal the latter's spear, killing them both, before proceeding to attack Foom's ankles, Quill has Spider-Bitch give him a "Fastball Special", throwing him into one of the drones surrounding the arena in order to commandeer it, and use it to free Foom, who begins to incinerate the watching audience.
+After witnessing Spider-Bitch push a prisoner dressed like Captain America into a guard to steal the latter's spear, killing them both, before proceeding to attack Foom's ankles, Quill has Spider-Bitch give him a "Fastball Special", throwing him into one of the drones surrounding the arena to commandeer it, and use it to free Foom, who begins to incinerate the watching audience.
 Making her way to Taskmaster, Spider-Bitch mocks his age and competence before punching him multiple times in the face.
 After directing Quill on where to find the Ultimate Nullifier, a relic in the Baxter Building's ruins in New York which he is looking for, Spider-Bitch resumes her role as Kingpin of the Wastelands, overseeing the gladiatorial fights as her assistant arranges for her to watch Taskmaster take on her newly captured Venom-infused Tyrannosaurus rex.
 Sometime later, after her men discover an army of Doombots to be coming in her direction, Spider-Bitch prepares a speech for her people to inspire them to fight and die on her behalf to protect "what's mine".
-After one of her assistants informs that they will surely all be killed the moment the Doombots arrive in the city based on the speed they are moving at, Spider-Bitch asks him to "show a little spine"; after seeing the Doombots blow past above the city, Spider-Bitch is surprised that she wasn't their intended target.
+After one of her assistants informs that they will surely all be killed the moment the Doombots arrive in the city based on the speed they are moving at, Spider-Bitch asks him to "show a little spine"; after seeing the Doombots blow past above the city, Spider-Bitch is surprised that she was not their intended target.
 Later still, while sitting on her throne and holding a skull in her hands, Spider-Bitch is insulted when her television channels are replaced by a broadcast from Doom and Madame Masque of Quill's intended execution, which is interrupted by Galactus, who Quill then kills.

-Web of Spider-Bitch
+Spider-Verse vs. Venomverse

-In December 2021, after learning of the existence of the character, former Marvel Comics writer Sina Grace announced on Twitter that he planned to pitch a Spider-Bitch solo series to Marvel, tentatively entitled Web of Spider-Bitch.
+In Spider-Verse vs. Venomverse, Spider-Bitch returns to the multiverse to gleefully assist the Spider-Society in warring with the symbiotes.